NitrogenLinux/Chemical/README.md

 # chemical
-Chemical is a simple installer for Nitrogen, coded in python.
+vfinst is a simple installer for Vefjiaw.

 # Installing
 Boot an Void Linux ISO and then type